Meet Ocean Heroes

 500 tons stopped in 5 years

-PlanetCare users will stop over 500 tons of microfiber emissions from never entering the wastewater in the next 5 years.
+PlanetCare users will stop over 500 tons of microfiber emissions from entering into the wastewater in the next 5 years.

 52 plastic bags saved per household

-Every household with PlanetCare filter saves 52 plastic bags per year from NEVER being released into rivers and oceans.
+Every household with a PlanetCare filter saves 52 plastic bags per year from being released into rivers and oceans.

 1 legislation passed